List of commercial video games with later released source code: Background

 Commercial video games are typically developed as proprietary closed source software products, with the source code treated as a trade secret (unlike open-source video games).
-When there is no more expected revenue, these games enter the end-of-life as a product with no support or availability for the game's users and community, becoming abandoned.
+When there is no more expected revenue, these games enter the end-of-life as a product with no support or availability for the game's users and community.

-In several of the cases listed here, the game's developers released the source code expressly to prevent their work from becoming abandonware.
+In several of the cases listed here, the game's developers released the source code expressly to prevent their work from becoming lost.
 Such source code is often released under varying (free and non-free, commercial and non-commercial) software licenses to the games' communities or the public; artwork and data are often released under a different license than the source code, as the copyright situation is different or more complicated.
 The source code may be pushed by the developers to public repositories (e.g. SourceForge or GitHub), or given to selected game community members, or sold with the game, or become available by other means.

 Source code availability in whatever form allows the games' communities to study how the game works, make modifications, and provide technical support themselves when the official support has ended, e.g. with unofficial patches to fix bugs or source ports to make the game compatible with new platforms.

 Some developers that have released their source code have concluded that, in general terms, such action has not been harmful and even beneficial, among them Alec Holowka (Aquaria), Adam Saltsman (Canabalt), John Carmack (Wolfenstein 3D, Doom, Quake), Brian Hook (Quake II), and Terry Cavanagh (VVVVVV).
 Wolfire Games also noted (along with Saltsman) that releasing the source code didn't reduce sales.
 However, releasing the source code may and has led to clones using the original proprietary assets from the game, with two notable examples of games having clones thanks to the source release being Canabalt and Lugaru HD.
 Although Saltsman has noted that those clones can be removed from storefronts with a DMCA takedown notice, Jeff Rosen, co-founder of Wolfire Games, has recognized that such practices may discourage game developers from releasing their code.

 Lists

 Open engine and game data

 The games in this table were released under a free and open-source license with free content which allows reuse, modification and commercial redistribution of the whole game.
-Licenses can be public domain, GPL, BSD, Creative Commons, zlib, MIT, Artistic License or other (see the comparison of Free and open-source software and the Comparison of free and open-source software licenses).
+Licenses can be public domain, GPL, BSD, Creative Commons, zlib, MIT, Artistic License or other (see Comparison of free and open-source software licenses).